 - 1/2 cup cider vinegar

 - Combine all ingredients except cranberries in medium saucepan.
-Bring to boil then reduce heat and simmer for 30-35 minutes or until apple is soft.
-Add cranberries and cook for 10 minutes or to desired consistency.
+Bring to boil then reduce heat to a low boil and cook for 30-35 minutes, stirring occasionally.
+Add cranberries and cook for another 10 minutes or until most of the liquid is absorbed.

 Can be made ahead of time.
 Cool completely before placing in a sealed container.
 Will keep in the fridge for 10 days and in the freezer for up to 6 months.